Falling into a bonfire, which convinced him to stop drinking.

 Also from Neverlution: Calling out Lady Gaga as a sign that mediocrity is being seen as excellence (and the reason why real music is dead in 2011), describing her as a "midget Madonna mini-me," proof that David Bowie raped Caroll Brunett, and his lines that she doesn't have the right to call herself "not accepted" when she gets a billion hits on YouTube, nor is she an artist because she can turn a live chimpanzee into a bra.

 In Voice in My Head, Titus details a story about his friend, comic Mike Aronin, who has cerebral palsy.
 While going out to breakfast, the waitress asked Titus what Mike was ordering, assuming Mike could not do it himself because of his CP appearance.
-Titus thought Mike would defend himself, but instead, he saw "Satan in his eyes" as Mike would spend the next ninety minutes "destroying this girl's psyche" by "turning up the disability 3000%" and making her life hell knocking over dishes and glasses purposefully in an exaggerating disabled manner.
+Titus thought Mike would defend himself, but instead, he saw "Satan in his eyes".
+Mike spent the next ninety minutes "destroying this girl's psyche" by "turning up the disability 3000%", making her life hell knocking over dishes and glasses, dropping forks, making crude remarks, purposefully in an exaggerated disabled manner.
 As Titus collapsed laughing outside after the ordeal:

 Chris: Dude, that's the funniest thing I've ever seen in my life.